eccentricon/CppKoans/README.markdown

 The files, you will need to edit are in `CppKoans/koans`.
 Each time you saved a file and want to rerun the koans, you need to compile it first.
-Thus, walking the path to enlightment is a repetition of these steps:
+Thus, walking the path to enlightenment is a repetition of these steps:

 1. Edit and save a file in `CppKoans/koans`